Evangelospro/dotfiles/README.md

 ```
 to initialize the dotfile and misc installation process

-SDDM should have started and once you login with liveuser you should be greeted with a nice hyprland WM
+SDDM should have started and once you login with liveuser you should be greeted with a gorgeous desktop!

 A nice calamares installer is also included to guide you through the installation process, in case it didn't start automatically run in a terminal(such as wezterm)
 ```
-calamares -d
+sudo calamares -d
 ```

 ### Thanks to these awesome projects